Innovate

 Students from AUAS (Amsterdam), Edinburgh Napier University, Frankfurt UAS and IPL (Lisbon) worked together on this solution.

-As an European university we are involved in external research, teaching, and administrative projects funded by the EU.
+As European university we are involved in external research, teaching, and administrative projects funded by the EU.
 Find out more about our engagement.